dumux/dumux/examples/freeflowchannel/doc/_intro.md

-# Freeflow through a channel
+# Free flow through a channel

 __You learn how to__

-* solve a free flow channel problem
+* solve a free-flow channel problem
 * set outflow boundary conditions in the free-flow context

 __Results__.
 In this example we will obtain the following stationary velocity profile: